Our two Sean Hannity show, 800-941-Sean, our number.

 And remember, this law that this novel legal theory would require intent if you even buy into this insane theory that the judges allowed.

-Anyway, look, if you are a gun owner as I am, this is a wake-up call in a regular morning, a U.S. Army veteran, his name is Brian, attacked by a man with a steel pipe while he was with his family, despite warning this guy, Brian was forced to defend himself and his family with his firearm.
+And a regular morning, a U.S. Army veteran, his name is Brian, attacked by a man with a steel pipe while he was with his family.

-And sadly, in today's Twisted America, he was the one that ended up getting charged with first degree murder, and he was the one put in jail.
+And sadly, in today's twisted America, he was the one that ended up getting charged with first-degree murder, and he was the one put in jail.

-But of course, he was a member of the U.S. Concealed Carry Association, and he remembered, thankfully, that his membership included self-defense liability insurance, and it's a good thing he remembered because he reached out to the USCCA, was immediately connected with a highly skilled legal team.
+But of course, he was a member of the U.S. Concealed Carry Association, and he remembered, thankfully, that his membership included self-defense liability insurance.

 They got the charges dropped.